justinribeiro/blog-pwa/hugo/content/chronicle/2016-01-14-ginger-webgl-progressive-web-app.md

 ---
-categories:
-- pwa
 date: 2016-01-14T00:00:00Z
-description: Gigner gets a makeover into a progressive web app.
+description: Ginger gets a makeover into a progressive web app.
 title: Ginger WebGL as a Progressive Web Application
-url: /chronicle/2016/01/14/ginger-webgl-progressive-web-app/
+tags:
+- Web
 ---

 When we first wrote Ginger, a WebGL morph target experiment, back in late 2011, we didn't know the impact it would have on people.
 Little did we know it's become hugely popular on +Chrome Experiments and remain that way for so long.
 We get email constantly about it and people just really dig it.